ErikOSorensen/StatsOkonomen/content/post/2020-01-27-methods-camp-for-new-phd-students-august-2020.md

     - Expectations, including moment generating functions
     - Transformations
 3. Random vectors
-    - Generalizations to more dimensions (mostly two for the general case)
+    - Generalizations to more dimensions (for the general case, mostly two dimensions)
     - Independence and random n-samples.
 4. Estimation
     - The analog principle